-Then there is the effect volume.
+Then there is the effect of volume.
 Studies have shown that turning up the music’s volume shortens the time spent in the store.
 “No” music has the shortest time spent in the store.
 So be careful where you set the volume, keeping in mind the effect of your store’s busy hours versus its quieter times.
 You never want it to be uncomfortably loud.
 A good test is to ensure that you and your store clerks can have a comfortable conversation while still making out the music.
 You never want background store noises, light and fridge buzzes and murmurs to be the lasting impression.

 Finally, music genres is another important aspect in the science of background music.
 Top 40, Jazz, Classical, Adult-Contemporary, Lounge, Chill, Hip-Hop, Classic Rock, Alternative, ElectroPop, World Music etc. each play a specific role in projecting the right image.
-Top 40 can make it feel, energetic, trendy, young or mainstream – Classic Rock, male, strong or rugged.
+Top 40 can make it feel energetic, trendy, young or mainstream – Classic Rock, male, strong or rugged.
 Jazz comes out ahead in certain studies when it comes to having people spend more on drinks in a restaurant after a meal while Classical music sent people home earlier than other styles.
-Again context is very important in selecting the right genres. (a combining genres makes for some very effective playlists)
+Again, context is very important in selecting the right genres. (a combining genres makes for some very effective playlists)

 It appears from the various studies that choosing the appropriate music and playing it at a reasonably mid volume can lead to customers spending more time in your establishment.
 There are plenty of other variables that factor into shopping behaviour and brand image that then translate into sales.
 As we pointed out, context is everything and in our next post we’ll have a look at that and several other important aspects that go into the science of background music.